opentok/insights-dashboard-sample/README.md

 #### Query to Insights API (Sample)

-##### This query will return the total daily minutes that Experience Composer publishes to a video session (independent of an archiver or broadcast composer), publishes to a video session connected to an archiver, and publishes to a video session connected to a broadcast composer:
+##### This query will return the total usage that `experienceComposer` publishes to a video session (independent of an archiver or broadcast composer), `experienceComposerArchive` publishes to a video session connected to an archiver, and `experienceComposerBroadcast` publishes to a video session connected to a broadcast composer:

 ```
 {
   project(projectId: ${apiKey}) {
     projectData(
       start: ${moment(startDate)},
-      end:${moment(endDate)},
+      end: ${moment(endDate)},
       interval: DAILY
     ) {
       resources {